New York Life | May 21, 2024

 5. Be an ally to underrepresented communities

 Showing solidarity with underrepresented members of society can spread inclusivity far and wide.
 Communities standing shoulder to shoulder – from women to LGBTQ+ to people of color – look out for each other.
 Together they help foster a more inclusive space, in the community, at school, and in the home.
-So, Mother's Day is an opportunity to show your love, support, and appreciation to everyone.
+So, Father's Day is an opportunity to show your love, support, and appreciation to everyone.

 For more information on how New York Life champions inclusivity, read our DE&I report.